What do you charge?

 Am I too old to become a Bar/Bat Mitzvah?
 No. There is absolutely no age limit on becoming a Bar or Bat Mitzvah!
 All you need is the desire to want to study and learn and prepare yourself for the honor and privilege of being called to the Torah to take your place as an active participant in the world-wide Jewish community.
 Many adult students have found their Bar/Bat Mitzvah experience to have been one of the most fulfilling and meaningful of their lives.

 What is your cancelation policy?
 Mitzvah Shirah enforces a 24-hr cancelation policy.
-The 30 (or 60 or 120) minutes of the lesson time represents only a small portion of the time that instructors devote to teaching.
-There is time devoted to creating lesson plans, preparing worksheets, tests and other materials for lessons, setting up physically for lessons, time following up with parents via email after each lesson, responding to inquiries, cancelations and rescheduling requests, and often the time spent following up on no-shows takes up at least as much time as the actual teaching.
+The 30-45 minutes of the lesson time represents only a small portion of the time that instructors devote to teaching.
+There is time devoted to creating lesson plans, preparing worksheets and other materials for lessons, setting up physically for lessons, time following up with parents via email after each lesson, responding to inquiries, cancelations and rescheduling requests, and often the time spent following up on no-shows takes up at least as much time as the actual teaching.
 With true advance notice (24-hours or greater), the instructor can sometimes plan ahead to use the lesson time for some of the aforementioned activities.
 However, if an instructor begins the day anticipating a certain lesson, it is rarely possible to use that time in a way that is useful.
 In order for the instructor to provide better lessons and an overall commitment to excellence, Mitzvah Shirah must be strict regarding the 24-hour cancellation policy.